fslef/dotfiles/README.md

-# My dotfiles[^1]
+# My Dotfiles

-Cross-platform, cross-shell dotfiles powered by [chezmoi](https://www.chezmoi.io/) 🏠

-Universal command set and colourful shell configurations for Bash, Zsh and Powershell, compatible with macOS, Windows and (partially) Linux, all managed easily using [chezmoi](https://github.com/twpayne/chezmoi).
+This repository houses cross-platform dotfiles managed with [chezmoi](https://www.chezmoi.io/) 🏠.

 ## Setup a new machine